 After the photo op over the Forum, turn left to travel up a cobbled lane, which is the passage between two of the three main buildings of the Capitol.
 As you enter the piazza, you’ll be rewarded with much to observe.
 There’s a fountain–the goddess Roma.
 There’s Marcus Aurelius on horseback, looking triumphant even from the back.
 And there’s the rest of Rome–buses, tourists, taxis, spread wide beyond the cordonata, the sound of it all a bit muted from this hilltop perch.

 The Capitoline Hill is the smallest of the seven hills of Rome and the site of the Capitoline Museums and Rome’s City Hall.
 Michelangelo is responsible for the symmetrical design–three palazzi with identical facades fronting a large square with an equestrian statue at its center–and for its cordonata, the wide staircase with steps shallow enough for horses to climb.
 The geometrical pavement pattern was Michelangelo’s idea, too.
-Though it wasn’t carried out until 1940 at the behest of Mussolini.
+Though it wasn’t completed until 1940 at the behest of Mussolini.

 Given its medieval buildings, Michelangelo-designed piazza, larger-than-life statues, and views over the Forum, the Capitoline is also one of my favorite places in Rome to take photos.
 I visited the Capitoline, aka the Campidoglio, the other day with my camera.
 Here are the results of that excursion.